redhat-cop/infra-ansible/roles/identity-management/manage-rh-sso-identities/README.md

 - **create-user:** Specify this tag to create one or more users
 - **delete-user:** Specify this tag to delete one or more users

-Both tags will act upon the values defined in the `identity-hosts.yml` file.
+Both tags will act upon the value specified in the `username` variable defined in the `identity-hosts.yml` file.

 License